 You need a specific time each week to sit down and figure out what you’d like to do each week.
 This time could be Friday afternoon after the week’s schooling is finished.
 Sundays are another popular time to enjoy a weekly planning session.

 The time you sit down to plan doesn’t really matter.
-What matter is that you have a specific time to organize the next week.
+What matters is that you have a specific time to organize the next week.
 Don’t leave it to chance.

 Did You Double Check Your Calendar?